×

 When we asked expats what advice they would give a foreigner before buying a property in India, they said...

 "Yes, foreigners are allowed to own property in India.
 However, there are certain restrictions and regulations that must be followed.
 Foreigners are only allowed to purchase residential or commercial property in India, and they must obtain prior approval from the Reserve Bank of India before doing so.
 Additionally, the property must be purchased in foreign exchange that has been remitted to India through normal banking channels.
-Furthermore, the property must be registered with the local authorities and the foreign exchange must be repatriated outside India after the sale of the property," explained one person living in India.
+Furthermore, the property must be registered with the local authorities and the foreign exchange must be repatriated outside India after the sale of the property," said one expat in India.

 What appliances are typically included in a rental?